Corners and simpliciality in oriented matroids and partial cubes: Mandel's OMs and Euclideanness

-If $G$ has a $\Theta$-class $E_f$ such that $G$ is not a Cartesian product with factor $K_2$ corresponding to $E_f$, then by Case~\ref{case:noproduct}, $G$ has a vertex $v$ of degree $r$ in $G_1 - G_2$.
+If $G$ has an element $f$ (a $\Theta$-class $E_f$) such that $G$ is not the direct sum with factor $K_2$ corresponding to it, then by Case~\ref{case:noproduct}, $G$ has a simplicial tope $v$ (of degree $r$) in $G_1 - G_2$.
 Moreover, in this case all the vertices of $G$ are incident with $E_e$, in particular also $v$ is.

-If all of the $\Theta$-classes of $G$ correspond to factors $K_2$, then $G$ is a hypercube and all its vertices are simplicial and incident to $E_e$. \end{proof}
+If all of the elements ($\Theta$-classes) of $G$ correspond to factors $K_2$, then $G$ is a hypercube and all its vertices are simplicial and incident to $E_e$. \end{proof}

 OMs with a $\Theta$-class not incident to a simplicial vertex have been found of different sizes~\cite{Ric-93, Bok-01, Tra-04}.
 We conclude: